RobTillaart/float16/README.md

 ## Description

 This **experimental** library defines the float16 (2 byte) data type, including conversion function to and from float32 type.
-It is still **work in progress**.

 The primary usage of the float16 data type is to efficiently store and transport a floating point number.
 As it uses only 2 bytes where float and double have typical 4 and 8 bytes, gains can be made at the price of range and precision.

+Note that float16 only has ~3 significant digits.

 To print a float16, one need to convert it with toFloat(), toDouble() or toString(decimals).
 The latter allows concatenation and further conversion to an char array.